-The rate of pay and the care provided by the legally responsible person is identified and authorized in the member's plan of care that is authorized and monitored by a HHS case manager or MCO community-based case manager.
+The rate of pay and the care provided by the legally responsible person is identified and authorized in the participant's plan of care that is authorized and monitored by a DHS TCM/MCO CBCM/health home coordinator/community-based case manager.
 Service plans are monitored to assure that authorized services are received.
-For fee-for-service members, the State completes post utilization audits on waiver providers verifying those services rendered match the service plan and claim process.
-In addition, information on paid claims for fee-for-service members are available in IoWANS for review.
-The IoWANS system compares the submitted claims to the services authorized in the plan of care prior to payment.
+For fee-for-service participants, the State completes post utilization audits on waiver providers verifying that services rendered match the service plan and claim process.
+This applies to individual CDAC providers.
+In addition, information on paid claims for fee-for-service participants are available in ISIS for review.
+The ISIS system compares the submitted claims to the services authorized in the plan of care prior to payment.
 The claim will not be paid if there is a discrepancy between the amount billed and the rate of pay authorized in the plan.
 MCOs are responsible for ensuring the provision of services by a legally responsible individual is in the best interest of the member and that payments are made only for services rendered.
-All participants must participate in a training program prior to assuming self-direction, and MCOs provide ongoing training upon request and/or if it is determined a participant needs additional training.
-MCOs monitor the quality-ofservice delivery and the health, safety and welfare of members participating in self-direction, including implementation of the back-up plan.
+All representatives must participate in a training program prior to assuming self-direction, and MCOs provide ongoing training upon request and/or if it is determined a representative needs additional training.
+MCOs monitor the quality of service delivery and the health, safety and welfare of members participating in self-direction, including implementation of the back-up plan.
 If problems are identified, a self-assessment is completed to determine what additional supports, if any, could be made available.
 MCOs must ensure payments are made only for services rendered through the development and implementation of a contractually required program integrity plan.
-The HHS maintains oversight of the MCO program integrity plans and responsibility for overall quality monitoring and oversight.
+The DHS maintains oversight of the MCO program integrity plans and responsibility for overall quality monitoring and oversight.